AndriiYelieva/My_Bike/README.md

 You can view a live demo site at this link:  ([My Bike](https://andriiyelieva.github.io/My_Bike/)).

+ ## Design Mockup

+To view the design mockup for this project, click on the following link:  [Design Mockup](https://www.figma.com/file/NZQAIydtHo5QkINyGLHNcq/BIKE-New-Version?node-id=0%3A1&mode=dev).

 ## Launching the Project.

 1. Clone this repository to your computer.